MaestroNero/Fix-Kali-Linux-problems/README.md

 ```
 python3 Fix-Kali.py
 ```
-It will be take some time to finesh
+It will be take some time to finesh betwen 1- 1.5 hours

 [MAESTRO NERO]